 By Paula Martinelli from Paula Pins the Planet

-Florida offers so many incredible natural landscapes to explore, and if you are looking for a less touristy place to visit, the Honeymoon Island State Park is one of these perfect spots.
-The island is divided by North Beach, Oasis Beach, and Dog Beach, where you can bring your furry friend with you, to one of the best islands in Florida.
+Florida offers so many incredible natural landscapes to explore.
+If you are looking for a less touristy place to visit, the Honeymoon Island State Park is one of these perfect spots.
+The island is divided into North Beach, Oasis Beach, and Dog Beach, where you can bring your furry friend with you to one of the best islands in Florida.

 Famous Landmarks in Florida – Others